-For over ten years Vecinos has provided scholarships to students in South Pasadena.
+Since 2011 Vecinos has provided over $60,000 scholarships to students in South Pasadena.
 These students personify our shared values of hard work, perseverance and a commitment to community.

 2022 SCHOLARSHIP WINNERS